Zombie firms: Will a wave of insolvencies hit Germany? | DW | 20.08.2020

 When the economy recovers, firms have to remain cautious, "because they have no way of knowing who's bust and unable to pay and who will pay the bills no matter what," Hantzsch explained.
 This can harm sound companies if their bills are not paid, potentially leading to knock-on insolvencies.

-But what happens when the legislation expires, asks Klaus-Heiner Röhl from the German Economic Institute (IW).
+But Klaus-Heiner Röhl from the German Economic Institute (IW) is concerned with what happens when the legislation expires.
 Should there really be a wave of insolvencies, then this would also weigh on the labor market and lenders, he told DW.
 "The lenders act as creditors for these insolvent companies, meaning there's the threat of a renewed banking crisis," Röhl said.

 The aviation sector has been hit hard by the pandemic.
 The German government pumped billions of euros into flag carrier Lufthansa in a bid to keep the airline afloat